Congratulations on your decision to start a dog grooming business!

 A growing trend is the mobile dog grooming business.
 Mobile dog grooming is convenient for pet parents and provides freedom for the business owner.
 While there are benefits, operating out of a van presents issues like faulty equipment and the cost of fuel.

-Establish a business entity.
+Establish a Business Entity

 Establishing a business entity is a crucial way to protect yourself from liability and save money on taxes.
 Consult with a lawyer to evaluate which option is best for your dog grooming business.
 Options include: